epics-extensions/EPNix/docs/ioc/tutorials/integration-tests.md

 ### Example test script

-Here an example test script
-that should work with your StreamDevice IOC:
+Here is an example test script that should work with your StreamDevice IOC:

 ```{code-block} python